Soviet9773Red/standard-school-AI/README.md

 > **AI should be educated like humans — using the proven structure of school education.** But instead of taking 10 years, it may take just a few days.

-This document defines the core principles of the **Standard School Model (SSM)** — a universal framework for training and evaluating general-purpose AI systems.
+This document defines the core principles of the **Standard School Model (SSAIM)** — a universal framework for training and evaluating general-purpose AI systems.

 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)